misode/misode.github.io/src/guides/heightmap-types.md

 They are computed by starting at the top of the world and iterating downwards, for each block checking if a condition still matches.
 Let's go over each type to see how they work.

 ## `WORLD_SURFACE`
-The world surface heightmap is simplest one.
+The world surface heightmap is the simplest one.
 It checks whether the block is air or not.
 This only matches `air`, `void_air` and `cave_air`.

 ## `WORLD_SURFACE_WG`
 The worldgen variant of `WORLD_SURFACE`.
 Works exactly the same, but is updated during worldgen and is discarded after worldgen is finished.